-We’re excited to announce our very first Enhance programme.
-This four-day FREE recreational holiday workshop is for dancers of all backgrounds and levels of ability.
-Expect workshops in contemporary dance and hip-hop that will keep you moving in new and innovative ways.
+This three-day recreational holiday programme is for dancers of all backgrounds and levels of ability.
+Expect workshops in contemporary dance, hip-hop, improvisation and creative composition that will keep you moving in new and innovative ways.

 Enhance is facilitated by NZSD and supported by leading Hip Hop and contemporary dance artists.